0 hidden charges. 0 forex

 Inter-corporate Dividend

-The Government has added a new section 80M to the IT Act, which came into place in 2020-21, to prevent the major impact whenever a domestic firm gets a dividend from another domestic company.
+The Government has added a new section 80M to the IT Act, which came into place in 2020-21, to prevent a major impact whenever a domestic firm gets a dividend from another domestic company.

 1. Corporates earning dividends from a domestic company

-Section 80M states that inter-corporate dividend shall be subtracted from the total income of the company, if the dividend is further distributed to shareholders one month before the due date of filing of return.
+Section 80M states that inter-corporate dividends shall be subtracted from the total income of the company, if the dividend is further distributed to shareholders one month before the due date of filing of return.

 2. Corporates earning dividends from a foreign company